Flood Zone “A or V” Or Preferred Zone “X”

-Flood Insurance is more likely to be claimed as property damage than a fire in the State of Florida.
-According to FEMA, Damage and Destruction caused by Flood is the Nation’s Top Natural Disaster.
-Standard homeowners insurance policy does not cover property loss caused by flooding or so-called rising water.
-You must have Flood Insurance Florida policy, Underwriting by the National Flood Insurance Program.
-The Flood Insurance Policy has a maximum limit available for residential properties up to $250,000, and for commercial properties up to $500,000.
-For additional Excess Flood over and above the standard limits, we can get you covered up to $3,000,000 policy limit.
+You must have a Flood insurance policy underwriting by the National Flood Insurance Program.
+The flood insurance policy has a maximum limit available for residential properties up to $250,000, and for commercial properties maximum limit up to $500,000.
+To obtain additional Excess Flood over and above the standard limit, we can write excess flood policy up to $3,000,000 limit.

-If your community participates in the flood management program, you should be eligible to buy Flood Insurance coverage by calling Us today at (954) 454-9599.
-Flood insurance coverage is available to high-rise residential condominium association building.
+If your community participates in the flood management program, you should be eligible to buy flood insurance coverage by calling Us today at (954) 454-9599.
+Flood insurance policy is available to high-rise residential condominium association building.

 Check with FEMA Flood Map Service if your property located in the Flood Zone by Clicking the Link Below

-What are the Perils covered under Flood Insurance Policy?
+What are the Perils described under Residential Flood Insurance Policy?

-- Collapse or subsidence of land – along the shore of a lake, or similar body of water as a result of erosion or undermining, caused by waves or currents of water exceeding anticipated cyclical levels.
+- Collapse or subsidence of land: along with the shore of a lake, or similar body of water as a result of erosion or undermining, and caused by waves or currents of water exceeding anticipated cyclical levels.

-- Rising Water – unusual & rapid accumulation of runoff or surface waters from any source, Hurricane, overflow of inland or tidal waters.
+- Rising Water: is the unusual & rapid accumulation of runoff or surface waters from any source, such as a hurricane and an overflow of inland or tidal waters.

-- Mudflow – defined as a river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a flow of water.
+- Mudflow: thus, defined as a river of liquid and flowing mud on the surfaces of normally dry land areas, as when the earth is carried by a flow of water.

 What does Commercial Flood Policy Cover?

-- Commercial Building – as a business owner, it is vital to protect your commercial building against damages caused by Flood.
-Flood Insurance policy has a maximum limit of $500,000 – Excess Flood is available upon request.
+- Commercial Building: as a business owner, it is important to protect your commercial building against water damages caused by Flood.
+A commercial Flood Insurance policy has a maximum limit of $500,000.
+Excess Flood Policy is available upon request.

-- Contents – covers all business personal property such as equipment and inventories up to $500,000 policy limits.
+- Contents: the flood policy covers all business personal property such as equipment and inventories, up to $500,000 per policy limits.

-How much it cost to get a Flood Insurance Florida Policy?
+How much does it cost to get a Flood Insurance Florida Policy?

 Florida has significant flood concern from tropical storms and hurricanes.
-Find out today how much it cost you to insure your Home or business property with a flood insurance policy in Florida.
-Please fill out a quote request form today, to receive free insurance quotes.
+Find out today how much it cost you to insure your home or business property.
+Please fill out a quote request form today, to receive a free insurance quote.
 Or feel free to call us now at (954) 454-9599 or toll-free at (866) 454-9555.
 We are here to help you.